Paopun20/PyNES.Emulator/README.md

 - **Cross-Platform Support**: Ensure compatibility across Windows, macOS, and Linux.
 - **Multiplayer Support**: Implement support for multiple controllers for two-player games.
 - **Documentation**: Improve documentation for users and developers.
-- **Add more Rust components**: Move more performance-critical parts to Rust for better speed.
-(You can help me with this if you know Rust language).
+- **Add Cython and Rust components**: Move more performance-critical parts to Rust for better speed.

 ## Current Status